pericles-project/TechnicalAppraisalTool/pericles-analysis/README.md

 NB.
 ERMR not currently implemented in command line arguments.

-Alternatively, use the ERMR instead of Fuseki upload the Turtle file test_dva.ttl or test_exp.ttl to the ERMR.
+Alternatively, use the ERMR instead of Fuseki, upload the Turtle file test_dva.ttl or test_exp.ttl to the ERMR.
 Example here: dataset - Test1PericlesAnalysis test_exp.ttl is uploaded to the ERMR as test_exp_PericlesAnalysis

 > python2.7 main.py dva https://141.5.100.67 Test1PericlesAnalysis artwork_1 ERMR